be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 forcefully recompiling assets even if there was no change.

-`hubot disable deploys to staging` temporary disables staging deploys (useful if you do some maintenance or are debugging something and don't want someone to interfere).
+`hubot disable deploys to staging` temporary disables staging deploys (useful if you do maintenance or are debugging something and don't want anybody to interfere).
 A reason can be specified:
 `hubot disable deploys to staging because it hurts`.

 `hubot enable deploys to staging` reenables deploys.